EduardoBrito97/study-playground/study-go-kotlin-spring-boot/Annotations.md

 - Validation
   - Includes the spring-boot-starter-validation dependency that helps with API validation.
   - For javax.validation on kotlin, we need to prepend the annotations with ```field:```, since it expects to be added to the getter methods, and Kotlin abstracts it
+- PostgreSQL Driver
+  - Allows us to connect to PostgreSQL databases.
+Actually, you should look up for the driver you need on your own database.
+In my case, I was using PostgreSQL.
+- Flyway Migration
+  - Known framework for migrations.

+---
+**NOTES**

+When using Intellij, you can use the JPABuddy tool to autogenerate migrations for flyway.

+---